pjotrp/bio-locus/README.md

 formats in bioinformatics contain records that start with a chromosome name and a position for a SNP, or a start-end position for indels.

-This tool essentially allows your to store this information in a Hash or database:
+This tool essentially allows your to store this chr+pos or chr+pos+alt information in a fast database.

+Why would you use bio-locus?

+1. Fast comparison of VCF files and other formats that use chr+pos
+2. Fast comparison of VCF files and other formats that use chr+pos+alt
+3. See what positions match an EVS or GoNL database
+4. Compare locations from databases such as the TCGA and COSMIC
+5. Comparison of overlap or difference

+In principle any of the Moneta supported backends can be used, including LocalMemCache, File and TokyoCabinet.
+Follow the moneta instructions to get them working.

+Usage:

 ```sh
   bio-locus --store < one.vcf